Seyi-Keye/file-system-cli-app/README.md

-##  Note Reader Cli App
+##  File Writer Cli App

 ## Description
-A node script that reads a text file and prints to the console.
-The text file path should be specified via the console: `node file_reader path/to/text/file
+Simple Console App that takes in a string of text and writes to a file.
+NB every new text should be appended to the initially created file in a new line.

 ## Dependencies
 - Node